 Hooked Fisherman

-Quick verdict: The Zebco Roam and Penn Battle Combo are the two worth buying.
-Everything else at this price point is either too fragile for regular use or too poorly balanced to help a beginner develop good habits.
-If your budget is under $40, get the Zebco.
-If you can stretch to $55–60, the Penn is significantly better and will last several seasons.
+The Zebco Roam and Penn Pursuit IV are the two combos worth buying at this price point.
+Everything else here is either too fragile for regular use or too poorly balanced to help a beginner build good habits.
+Anglers on a budget under $40 get the most durability out of the Zebco.
+Anglers who can stretch to $55–60 get a combo, the Penn, that's significantly better built and should last several seasons of regular freshwater use.

 Zebco Roam Spinning Combo